 - Status Available for industrialisation/deployment

-Rotorcraft and general aviation fly at different speeds and altitude to commercial traffic.
-By introducing advanced approach and departure procedures for rotorcraft and general aviation in the TMA, SESAR is looking at improving safety at airports with mixed traffic modes, especially in adverse weather.
+Helicopters frequently operate in difficult terrain and at different speeds to other airspace users.
+Procedures to help pilots navigate more accurately improve safety by reducing workload and providing more flexibility.
+By introducing advanced approach and departure procedures in the terminal manoeuvring area (TMA), SESAR is looking at improving safety at airports with mixed traffic modes, especially in adverse weather.

-The candidate solution also contributes to reduced noise footprint and improved access to final approach and take-off points with vertical guidance.
-This is in addition to the safety benefits of reducing the use of visual flight rules in marginal conditions.
+The solution also contributes to reduced noise footprint and improved access to final approach and take-off points with vertical guidance.
+This is in addition to the safety benefits of reducing the use of visual flight rules (VFR) in marginal conditions, particularly low-visibility.